 When he asked Salagon what happened to the 'droid, the salvager explained that he wasn't on that detail, but heard they'd moved two of the units into place to separate out components and secondary items while heavy 'droids were cutting jump capacitors out of a hulk.
 But the guy running the detail didn't check a capacitor, and his crew screwed up.
 One capacitor was still fully charged and discharged catastrophically when one of the cutters opened it.
 Brian confirmed that two of the three grav modules tested good for basic connectivity and response.
 That didn't mean they worked any better than the 'droid he had, but it was free.
 One of the tractor treads, and it's machinery, were gone along with the bottom corner off the third grav module.

-So as Salagon loaned him a pair of light cargo grav-movers to push it along and they shook hands, Brian had something more to think about.
+Deciding to take that unit, Salagon loaned him a pair of light cargo grav-movers to push it along and they shook hands.
+Then, Brian had something more to think about.
 Soon, he was on the shuttle and returning to the port.
 Once done speaking with Brian, Zach knew he had to find another KCr 50 to buy the plant and raise some money toward renting workspace with the proper equipment for what looked like it would be a fun negotiation session.
 Of course, he also knew they needed to run this past Mikah as the ship's captain.
 When he called her and announced they had a purification plant, she was suspicious and he admitted they needed KCr 50 more, along with trading the cargo in as well.Discussing Business

 When Zach called Mikah about the purifier, his's tone suggested he considered being KCr 50 short a big catch.
 Knowing that was well within her personal means, but not wanting to pay what she didn't have to, Mikah told Zach about the KCr 50 from Mister Ondallah and Duke Norris' office.
 Zach was thrilled when she said they just needed to do the paperwork with the Duke's office.
 After that, they talked about the likely costs of leasing a work bay with the equipment needed to do the work, and the possible need for engineering help.
 Mikah said they should try to find the cash but, if it came to it, she could cover the costs when Zach estimated it would come to less than KCr 60 or KCr 70.
 When Mikah asked if Zach felt they could negotiate the bay fees away, he says they likely couldn't.